SlimJallouli/b_u585_iota02_iot_reference/provision_emqx.md

 Or download it manually from [broker.emqx.io-ca.crt](https://assets.emqx.com/data/broker.emqx.io-ca.crt).

-## 7. Import the serve root CA certificate to STM32
+## 7. Import the server root CA certificate to STM32

-We need to import the server root CA to STM32 so it can be used with the TLS autentication
+We need to import the server root CA to STM32 so it can be used with the TLS authentication

 - On the serial terminal connected to your board, type the following CLI command: